 - learning content management systems (eg Equella)

-- closed class areas on an education platform (eg Edmodo, Verso, Google Classroom or iTunesU)
+- closed class areas on an education platform (eg Edmodo, Verso or Google Classroom)

 - password protected wikis